1992

 (with friendly permission of © Anja - compositionofsound)

-The rest of the story appeared within later years
+The rest of the story appeared in later years and was anything but pleasant.

-band in a villa near Madrid to record
+The first meeting of the band in a villa near Madrid to record

-live there like some kind of family and produce an album.)
+1990s), it was "hip" to rent a house, live there like a kind of family and produce

-David: "In theory, it was a really good idea, but we found that our
+Dave: "In theory, it was a really good idea, but we found that our

 personalities clashed incredibly when living together 24 hours a day,